hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 But the idea of using size-text here is great :+1:

 [17:23:53](#a5GPRJ4U_Oxvc8KtIeQCT7P5lhrVkbAQYfCJiSXhw-0) <hiiamboris (NOT THIS ONE)>:
-I still don't see any practical use for changing font size though Ì†ΩÌ∏É
+I still don't see any practical use for changing font size though üòÉ

 [17:24:37](#4YHgTBNpWpROEBxI2YfCX6tVH3mOW9TVTpqoZe0jhx8) <hiiamboris (NOT THIS ONE)>:
 When you resize a window, you do that to show more content, not because you're unable to read it.